Modern Languages and Literatures

 CHIN 232: Chinese Cinema in English

 This course provides a historical, critical, and theoretical survey of Chinese cinema, broadly defined to include films from Mainland China, Hong Kong, and Taiwan.
 We will look at the specific political, social, economic, technological and aesthetic factors that have influenced the shape and character of Chinese cinema over the last century.
 We will discuss a range of works by internationally directors, including Zhang Yimou, Feng Xiaogang, Stephen Chow, Ang Lee, etc. As this course serves as a general introduction to Chinese film, it is intended for students who have little or no knowledge of China.
 All films screened for the course have English subtitles, so no knowledge of the Chinese language is required.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 232, CINE 232, LCTR 232